- Feb 16, 2017

 Existing Condo Sales and Prices:

-The price of inputs to construction fell by 4.0 percent on a not seasonally adjusted basis over the twelve months ending in December 2015.
+The price of inputs to construction rose by 2.4 percent on a not seasonally adjusted basis over the 12 months ending in December 2016.
 This component of the Producer Price Index is composed of the price of inputs to new construction and the price of maintenance and repairs.
-Over the past year, the price of inputs to new construction eased by 3.8 percent.
-The price of inputs to new non-residential construction fell by 4.0 percent while the price of inputs to new residential construction dropped 3.3 percent.
-Meanwhile, the price of maintenance and repairs fell by 4.8 percent over the past year.
-The price of inputs to non-residential maintenance and repairs decreased by 5.1 percent while the price of inputs to residential maintenance and repairs declined by 4.8 percent.
-Twelve-month changes in the prices of individual building materials varied.
-The price of cement rose by 6.7 percent and the price of oriented strand board (OSB) grew by 14.2 percent.
-However the price of softwood plywood declined by 15.9 percent and the price of gypsum decreased by 0.2 percent.
+Over the past year, the price of inputs to new construction increased by 2.4 percent.
+The price of inputs to new non-residential construction climbed 2.2 percent while the price of inputs to new residential construction rose by 2.5 percent.
+Meanwhile, the price of maintenance and repairs construction grew by 2.3 percent over the past year.
+The price of inputs to non-residential maintenance and repairs rose by 2.4 percent while the price of inputs to residential maintenance and repairs declined by increased by 2.2 percent.
+Twelve-month changes in the prices of individual building materials also showed gains.
+The price of oriented strand board (OSB) grew by 13.8 percent, cement (4.4%), gypsum (2.0%) and softwood plywood (8.7%).

 Commentary and data were supplied by Michael Neal, a senior economist with the National Association of Home Builders (NAHB).